• English

 the-montazah-palace-gardens

-The garden of Al Montazah is 3000 meters wide contains a huge selection of trees and plants, some of them quite rare.
-Some of the tropical plants are still in good shape although they have been planted more than 75 years ago.
-The plant collection in Montazah includes Catania, huge boots, Zamia, Carlota, and special types of palms.
-This is beside the big size plants like Anthurium, Hokiry, Araliaceae, Victoria, and Ropilia.
+The garden of Al Montazah is 3000 meters wide and contains a vast selection of trees and plants, some quite rare.
+Some tropical plants are still in good shape, although they were planted over 75 years ago.
+The plant collection in Montazah includes Catania, giant boots, Zamia, Carlota, and particular types of palms.
+This is in addition to big plants like Anthurium, Hokiry, Araliaceae, Victoria, and Ropilia.

 The Helnan Palestine Hotel

-This is the only hotel which was built inside one of the royal palaces.
-Its ownership was transferred to the government after the Egyptian revolution in 1952.
-It stands just in front of the modern lighthouse of Al Montazah.
+This is the only hotel built inside one of the royal palaces.
+The government took ownership of it after the Egyptian revolution in 1952.
+It is located just in front of the modern lighthouse of Al Montazah.

-The hotel was built on the orders of the former Egyptian president Gamal Abdel Nasser to host the first Arab Summit which was attended by all the Arab presidents and kings of that time.
-Afterward, the hotel became the lodgings of most of the kings, queens, presidents, and important figures who visit Egypt.
-The hotel even hosted visitors of Egypt at the event of the grand opening of the new Library of Alexandria.
-The list included French president Jack Chiraq, Sofia the Queen of Spain, and Queen Rania of Jordon.
-The hotel is a favorite summer spot for some of Egypt's prominent artists and authors as well.
+The hotel was built on the orders of the former Egyptian president Gamal Abdel Nasser to host the first Arab Summit, attended by all the Arab presidents and kings of that time.
+Afterward, the hotel became the lodgings of most kings, queens, presidents, and essential figures who visited Egypt.
+The hotel even hosted visitors from Egypt at the grand opening of the new Library of Alexandria.
+The list included French president Jack Chiraq, Sofia, the Queen of Spain, and Queen Rania of Jordon.
+The hotel is also a favorite summer spot for some of Egypt's prominent artists and authors.

-The hotel contains 233 rooms and all of them have splendid sea or garden views.
-It also has 20 suites, two royal suites, and a villa which takes the whole space of the sixth floor of the hotel and is suitable for large families and groups.
-The villa contains 6 rooms, special private kitchen, and a big reception hall.
+The hotel has 233 rooms, all with splendid sea or garden views.
+It also has 20 suites, two royal suites, and a villa on the sixth floor, suitable for large families and groups.
+The mansion has six rooms, a unique private kitchen, and a big reception hall.

 The Helnan Palestine Hotel is famous for its various delicious restaurants.
-The "Estacoza Restaurant', located directly on the sea, offers delicious fresh seafood dishes that like their famous seafood platter.
-There is also Alexandrina Restaurant which serves various international dishes and has a popular open buffet dinner available every day of the week.
-There are Asian and Italian restaurants for specialized dishes as well and Zodiac Restaurant offers soft and hot drinks, yummy ice creams and desert.
+The "Estacoza Restaurant, " located directly on the sea, offers delicious fresh seafood dishes, including their favorite seafood platter.
+There is also the Alexandrina Restaurant, which serves various international dishes and has a famous open buffet dinner available every day of the week.
+There are also Asian and Italian restaurants for specialized dishes, and the Zodiac Restaurant offers soft and hot drinks, yummy ice creams, and desserts.

 The Salamlek Palace and Hotel

-The Salamlek hotel provides its visitors with the luxurious style of the life of kings and queens.
-The hotel was originally built by Abbas Helmy II as the hunting lounge for him and his future Austrian wife.
+The Salamlek Hotel provides its visitors with the luxurious style of the life of kings and queens.
+Abbas Helmy II originally built the hotel as the hunting lounge for him and his future Austrian wife.
 After they were wed, he changed her name to Gawidan Hanem.
-The name Haramlek in the Turkish language means the place where men meet, Haramlek is the opposite of Salamlek, which means the place where women stay.
-In the reign of King Farouk, the palace was used as his special office and meeting hall.
+The name Haramlek in Turkish means the place where men meet; Haramlek is the opposite of Salamlek, which means where women stay.
+In the reign of King Farouk, the Palace was used as his particular office and meeting hall.

-The Palace was designed by Dmitri Fabersious, one of the most famous architects at the time.
-It was designed using a lot of rich decorations and it contained an artificial forest at the time and it was full of animals that the Khedive and his companions used to go and hunt.
-The garden of the Palace has Italian cannons that King Ahmed Fouad brought from Europe to defend the Palace against any attack that might come from the sea.
+The Palace was designed by Dmitri Fabersious, one of the most famous architects.
+It was created using a lot of rich decorations, and it contained an artificial forest at the time full of animals that the Khedive and his companions used to go and hunt.
+The garden of the Palace has Italian cannons that King Ahmed Fouad brought from Europe to defend the Palace against any attack from the sea.

-The palace was used as a military hospital in World War I where British soldiers were often transferred to receive treatment.
+During World War I, the Palace was a military hospital.
+British soldiers were often transferred there to receive treatment.

 After the revolution in 1952, the Haramlek Palace was transformed into a hotel managed by the Sphinx Tourism Company.
 The San Giovanni Company came afterward and made a lot of restorations and renovations to the hotel.
-When you first enter the main hall of the hotel you find yourself in the Khedive Salon with its luxurious furniture and it contains a collection of photographs of the Khedive with different important figures.
-You will definitely spend some time at the reception to be able to choose the best suite as the hotel has 14 special suites: "Mawlana Al Moheeb" Suite that contains 5 wide rooms and a special royal garden view, "Sahebat Al Essma" with its huge three rooms and wide balcony, " Dawlat Al Ra'ees" with two rooms and a wide balcony, or "Afandina" with three rooms and a big balcony.
+When you first enter the hotel's main hall, you find yourself in the Khedive Salon with its luxurious furniture.
+It contains a collection of photographs of the Khedive with different essential figures.
+You will spend some time at the reception to be able to choose the best suite as the hotel has 14 unique suites: "Mawlana Al Moheeb," which contains five expansive rooms and a particular royal garden view; "Sahebat Al Essma" with its vast three rooms and expansive balcony, " Dawlat Al Ra'ees" with two rooms and a wide balcony, or "Afandina" with three rooms and a big balcony.

 The Palace Design

-The palace has a distinctive design that combines different types of styles with the Byzantine style dominant.
-This is beside the Gothic, Classic, and of course Islamic styles of architecture.
+The Palace has a distinctive design combining different styles, with the Byzantine style dominant.
+This is in addition to the Gothic, Classical, and, of course, Islamic styles of architecture.

-Haramlek Palace contains a lot of French antiquities and it was decorated richly in the Baroque and Rococo styles that consist of amazing ornaments of plants and geometric designs.
-The palace consists of a huge open-air hall in the middle of it with all the rooms and suites surrounding it.
-The palace has three floors.
-The first floor consists of many rooms and halls and the most important among them is the office of the king, the billiards hall, and the dining lounge.
-The second floor used to host the chaperones and servants of the kings and queens, while the third and last floor hosted the suites of the king and the queen with a huge balcony in between.
-This floor also has the baby prince suite which was designed out of cork in order to prevent the sleeping baby from being disturbed because of the sound of footsteps.
+Haramlek Palace contains a lot of French antiquities, and it was decorated richly in the Baroque and Rococo styles that consist of unique ornaments of plants and geometric designs.
+The Palace has a vast open-air hall in the middle, with all the rooms and suites surrounding it.
+The Palace has three floors.
+The first floor consists of many rooms and halls, and the most important among them is the office of the king, the billiards hall, and the dining lounge.
+The second floor used to host the chaperones and servants of the kings and queens, while the third and last floor hosted the king and queen suites with a massive balcony in between.
+This floor also has the baby prince suite, designed out of cork to prevent the sleeping baby from being disturbed by the sound of footsteps.

-In the reign of King Farouk, the palace was renewed and restored.
-King Farouk wanted to dig a crypt that goes from the palace directly to the sea in order for him to use it in case of an attack on the palace.
-However, he was not able to complete it because of the Egyptian revolution in 1952!
+The Palace was renewed and restored during King Farouk's reign.
+King Farouk wanted to dig a crypt from the Palace directly to the sea so he could use it in case of an attack on the Palace.
+However, the Egyptian revolution in 1952!

-Today, the Montazah Complex serves as one of the most popular picnic spots in Alexandria.
-The last time I went to Alexandria, I took my wife and mother to the Montazah.
-My mother wanted to rest in the Helnan Hotel where she stayed in the Zodiac Restaurant and had a lemon juice and a club sandwich while she was reading her novel happily in front of the sea.
-The visit was a wonderful experience and we all loved it.
+Toda prevented him from completing it; the Montazah Complex is one of Alexandria's most popular picnic spots.
+The last time I visited Alexandria, I took my wife and mother to the Montazah.
+My mother wanted to rest in the Helnan Hotel, where she stayed in the Zodiac Restaurant and had lemon juice and a club sandwich while reading her novel happily in front of the sea.
+The visit was a wonderful experience, and we all loved it.

 • Egypt consultant